AGENCY CONTACT INFORMATION

 Laws 2016, Chapter 128 transferred the responsibilities of the AZGS to the University of Arizona, transferred appointment of and authority for the state geologist from the Governor to the Arizona Board of Regents, and modified certain duties of the AZGS.
 The measure also transferred the Oil and Gas Conservation Commission from AZGS to ADEQ, including all funds, personnel and property, as well as the responsibility to appoint a person to administer provisions of law related to oil and gas.

-The 2016 measure also transferred administration of the former Mining and Mineral Museum, (renamed the Mining, Mineral and Natural Resources Educational Museum), from the Arizona Historical Society to the AZGS.
+This measure also transferred administration of the former Mining and Mineral Museum, (renamed the Mining, Mineral and Natural Resources Educational Museum), from the Arizona Historical Society to the AZGS.
 Unencumbered balances and future revenues of the Centennial Special Plate Fund were transferred from the Arizona Historical Society to the AZGS, retroactive to May 1, 2016.
 The measure outlined a process and established conditions to refurbish and reopen the former Mining and Mineral Museum, located on West Washington Street in Phoenix, which was closed May 1, 2011 for renovations and has not been reopened.
 Meeting the conditions determined whether the AZGS or the Arizona Historical Society would operate the Museum and affected the structure of the Museum Advisory Council.

-Laws 2017, Chapter 221 repealed the conditional enactments and provisions related to the Mining and Mineral Museum enacted in 2016, and permanently transferred the Museum to the University of Arizona.
+Laws 2017, Chapter 221 repealed the conditional enactments and provisions related to the Mining and Mineral Museum enacted in 2016, (Chapter 128) and permanently transferred the Museum to the University of Arizona.
 The 2017 measure required the Arizona Department of Administration to convey title and ownership of the real property housing the Museum to the University of Arizona by July 1, 2017.

-Laws 2019, Chapter 212 requires the AZGS to maintain a database of existing mines in order to allow cities and counties to identify areas with mineral and aggregate mines for land use planning purposes.
+Laws 2019, Chapter 212 required the AZGS to maintain a database of existing mines in order to allow cities and counties to identify areas with mineral and aggregate mines for land use planning purposes.
 The database must be updated annually.

 - Arizona Revised Statutes §§27-101 to 110